 NOTE: The overlap between CSI-RS for RLM and SMTC means that CSI-RS based RLM is within the SMTC window duration.

+For UE supporting measurement gap occasion cancellation, the UE is not required to perform CSI-RS measurements during the cancelled gap occasions.

 Longer evaluation period would be expected if the combination of RLM-RS resource, SMTC occasion and GAP configurations does not meet previous conditions.

 When the configured aperiodic MUSIM gap is overlapping with RLM-RS resource occasion, longer evaluation period would be expected.